 - Collecting a security deposit from each new tenant at the time of leasing.

-Property managers provide landlords with detailed reports about their rental properties usually once a month.
+Property managers provide landlords with detailed property reports about their rental properties usually once a month.
 Tenant negligence or problems should be reported immediately to ensure that a solution is reached within a timely manner.

 A property manager is responsible for making sure that a rental is always available and lease agreements are upheld.
 In the event of nonpayment, eviction proceedings can be initiated by a property manager with or without involvement from the landlord.
 A property management company will send out notices to tenants about any changes regarding rent increases or other issues.

 Related Reading: How To Make a Complaint About Your Property Management Company